 Instead, we will utilize the client’s connection (via the UI) to initially download article summary and article image information which we do not currently have.
 When the user clicks or hovers on an article node, a request will be sent to the back-end asking for the summary and image information.

 Any information which is not currently in the back-end will be downloaded via the client’s connection (to avoid over-querying Wikipedia from our back-end).
 The article summary will be parsed from HTML (instead of the back-end parsing it from XML, which can be time-intensive) and then sent to the back-end to be stored in our database.
 Similarly, the article image URL (if an image exists) will be scraped from Wikipedia and sent to be stored in our back-end.
 In doing so, we ensure that we do not store any more data than is necessary, only grabbing and storing data for nodes that some user has attempted to access in the past.

+All map data is streamed in the background (per 3.2.2.2.) to reduce the latency when a user hovers over an article.
+If a user hovers over an article node before the data is fully streamed, there may be a slight delay, but the response time should be much faster than on-demand loading of the nodes only when the user hovers.

 Streaming nodes in the background